xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Feb.
+6, 2023
+   * Complete the question that was left at the end of the class.
+   * Start to work on Week 4 Assignment in WileyPLUS.

+ * Feb.
 2, 2023
    * Finish the handout on sketching graphs of derivatives.
 They will help you prepare Quiz 3.
    * Watch [video](https://youtu.be/bubLif5V2Pk) to review graph sketching of derivatives.